nilsreichardt/codemagic-app-preview/packages/codemagic_app_preview/README.md

 ## Step-by-step guide

-This is the detailed and step-by-step guide to get you started with Codemagic App Preview tool.
+This is the detailed and step-by-step guide to get you started with the Codemagic App Preview CLI.
 Currently, the docs are only using the `codemagic.yaml` file.

+If you use the Workflow Editor and you are interested in a step-by-step guide for the Workflow Editor, please [upvote this issue](https://github.com/nilsreichardt/codemagic-app-preview/issues/93).
+However, the steps for the Workflow Editor are very similar to the steps for the `codemagic.yaml` file.
+After building the app, you just need to add the `app_preview post` command to the "Pre-publish script" in the Workflow Editor.

 ### 0. Preparation